quintagroup/collective.clipboardupload/README.rst

         ...
         collective.clipboardupload

+It will engage automatically after buildout is rebuilt and instance started.

 Usage
 -----

-*Collective.clipboardupload* is a Python package, developed to simplify the  process of inserting images into visual editor without the need to upload the image.
+*Collective.clipboardupload*, developed to simplify the process of inserting images into TinyMCE without the need to upload the image, with simple Copy/Paste operation.

+Open an image in, for example, Preview.app select an area and copy it to clipboard.
+Switch to Plone TinyMCE and Paste.
+Use your browser menu Edit -> Paste in case Ctrl+V fails.

-After you have installed the product, you can copy any image from your computer or some web source and then click "Paste" on your visual editor or by key combination.
-Those pictures will be automatically uploaded to the folder that contains a page and stored as an image content type.
-Furthermore the path to the image itself upon saving in TinyMCE  is rendered as *resolveuid* link.
+The picture will be automatically uploaded to the edited page containing folder and stored as an Plone Image.
+Upon save the Image path is converted to *resolveuid* link.

 Authors
 -------